Newton-Flow Particle Filters based on Generalized Cram\'er Distance: Introduction

 \paragraph{Modest Assumptions} For performing the filter step, the new method only requires (i)~the prior density in the form of a (possibly weighted) particle set and (ii)~a likelihood function.
 Nothing else is required!
 In particular, the underlying continuous prior density is not required and no attempt towards its reconstruction is ever made.
 This is the natural setup encountered in recursive particle filtering, where the last estimate is a particle set used in the next filter step.
 Avoiding density reconstruction is especially important in higher-dimensional spaces as density estimation from samples is notoriously difficult here.

-\paragraph{Mapping-free Flow} The new filtering method is different from other particle flow filter in that it does not calculate an explicit mapping for transporting particles.
+\paragraph{Mapping-free Flow} The new filtering method is different from other particle flow filters in that it does not calculate an explicit mapping for transporting particles.
 This can be interpreted as a direct online optimization of the distance measure versus finding a mapping policy first.
-This policy is often found by interpreting the homotopic version of the measurement update equation as a Fokker-Planck equation and using the associated (stochastic) ordinary differential equation (SDE) for moving the particles.
-This necessitates first finding the SDE and second numerically solving it for calculating the desired particle locations, which typically leads to numerical issues due to, e.g., stiffness.
-In contrast, the new method directly yields a closed-form \gls{ODE} by calculating the gradient and Hessian of the generalized Cram{\'e}r-von Mises distance.
+Such a policy is often found by interpreting the homotopic version of the measurement update equation as a Fokker-Planck equation and using the associated \gls{SDE} for moving the particles.
+This necessitates first finding the \gls{SDE} and second numerically solving it for calculating the desired particle locations, which typically leads to numerical issues due to various reasons, e.g., stiffness.
+In contrast, the new method directly yields a closed-form \gls{ODE} by calculating the gradient and Hessian of the generalized Cram{\'e}r distance.
 This \gls{ODE} can be solved with standard methods.

-\paragraph{Generality} Methods relying on explicit mappings such as between the involved random variables are ultimately restricted to calculating posterior particle sets.
-The reason is that calculating the flow for \glspl{GMD} or exponential densities based on the SDE for the posterior random variable (associated to the Fokker-Planck equation) would add another layer of complication.
-In fact, the SDE is a dynamical system describing the evolution of the posterior random variable and thus, not even weight changes of a particle set are possible (as the system mapping only changes sample locations, but not sample weights).
+\paragraph{Generality} Methods relying on explicit mappings between the involved random variables are ultimately restricted to calculating posterior particle sets.
+The reason is that calculating the flow for \glspl{GMD} or exponential densities based on the \gls{SDE} for the posterior random variable (associated to the Fokker-Planck equation) would add another layer of complication.
+In fact, the \gls{SDE} is a dynamic system describing the evolution of the posterior random variable and thus, not even weight changes of a particle set are possible (as the system mapping only changes sample locations, but not sample weights).
 In contrast, the new filtering method can be applied with different density representations.
 See \cite{hanebeckProgressiveBayesNew2003} for an early approach involving \glspl{GMD}.